Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 The single biggest practical difference is prize pool size.
 Because Plus 1 attracts more players (many players add only Plus 1 and not Plus 2), its prize pool is consistently larger.
 This results in higher typical jackpots for Plus 1.
 However, it also means the jackpot is won more frequently, limiting the size of rollovers.

 Plus 2 has a smaller player base, which means two things: jackpots tend to start lower, but they also roll over more often before being won, occasionally building to surprisingly large sums.
 It also means there is a slightly lower chance of sharing the jackpot with another winner.
+Note that none of these differences change your odds of winning — only the size of the prize you would collect.

 Detailed Odds Comparison: Are They Actually the Same?